JustinBurrowsDev/Dice-Website/README.md

 # Dice-Website

-# Challenges I Faced?
+## Challenges I Faced?

-I’m becoming more familiar with JavaScript but I’m not as familiar as I would like to be.
+I had difficulty understanding how to put the randomization of a dice roll into JavaScript.

-# How Did I Over Come Those Challenges?
+## How Did I Over Come Those Challenges?

-Consistency.
-By programming consistently I feel myself getting more confident in my choices in logic and more comfortable with the tools needed to get the job done.
+Before I wrote a line of code I wrote out what I wanted to happen step-by-step on a whiteboard.
+Once I had a general idea of how the program should work I began to take the logic that I wrote out in common english and translated into JavaScript bit by bit.
+By leveraging platforms like Google, YouTube, MDN docs, Stackoverflow, GitHub, online courses, and reference guides I was able to find the proper JavaScript methods and functions needed to complete the task and I programmed the calculator accordingly.

-# What Did I Learn?
+## What Did I Learn?

 * Became more familiar with declaring JavaScript variables
 * Became more familiar with using JavaScript functions